 Keeping Track of Small Businesses

 Many small businesses are calling it quits -- but it's hard to track actual numbers.
-Have you heard of a small business on the Eastside that have closed?
+Have you heard of a small business on the Eastside that has closed?
 Let us know.
 We want to better understand how the national economics are affecting our local community.

 -- Brenda Rees, Biz Buzz Editor

 The Planting Protocols

 The Safer at Home mandate announced in mid-March sent many folks out to dig in the dirt of their backyards, add greenery to their indoor spaces and view plants as essential during pandemic times.

 Now, as the fall planting season arrives, local nurseries are welcoming gardeners in a variety of pandemic-styles.

 It’s by appointment only at Planta in Highland Park.
 People sign up for a 30 minute chunk of time to shop and there’s no more than two other customers in the store.
 “The store becomes your own private destination,” says Dan Goshin, owner.
 “You have a chance to really engage with our manager or sales associate.
 You get all the attention.”